 This nation can never rise as long as its women are not liberated.

-And women can never be liberated until they decide to liberate themselves.
+And women can never be released until they decide to liberate themselves.

-Living in the historical Palestine was what I sought to attain, and was what I wanted my children grow up in the future.
+Residing in historical Palestine was what I sought to attain and wanted my children to grow up in the future.